-Currently, the Board of Directors consists of 2 women and 4 men.
-ERV Nordic does, therefore, meet the gender distribution requirement of 40/60 pct. since 2 women out of 6 board members is considered a fulfilment of the 40/60 pct. requirement according to the guidance from the Danish Business Authority,
+Currently, the Board of Directors excl. the employee elected member consists of 2 women and 3 men, ERV Nordic does therefore meet the gender distribution requirement to the guidance from the Danish Business Authority.

-Regarding management level and the composition hereof, the Board of

-Management of ERV Nordic currently consists of 3 persons.
+Regarding management level and the composition hereof, the Board of Management of ERV Nordic currently consists of 3 persons.
 One member is woman and 2 members are men.
+Board of

-Board of Management thereby meets the composition requirements for even gender distribution.
+Management thereby meets the composition requirements for gender distribution.